jputcu/bindings-K8055/README.markdown

 Example
 -------
-Press a button, digital in, an run the following code:
+Press a button, digital in, and try the following ghci code:

+    > import Bindings.K8055
+    > withDevice Card1 (readAllDigital >>= print)
+    0

+Or compiled.
+Watch out, you need the `libK8055D.a` interface library, which was packaged in this cabal package and was probably installed in `%APPDATA%\cabal\bindings-K8055-0.1.2`.
+By putting it in the subdirectory `ghc-<version>` it should be found by the compiler.

     import Bindings.K8055

     main :: IO ()
     main =
       withDevice Card1 (readAllDigital >>= print)

-Or using ghci:

-    > import Bindings.K8055
-    > withDevice Card1 (readAllDigital >>= print)
-    0

 [Velleman K8055 SDK]: http://www.velleman.eu/downloads/files/downloads/k8055_sdk_version4.zip